-Taking advantage of agreements with several major television manufacturers, XUMO appears as a default option on many brands of smart TVs.
+Taking advantage of agreements with several major television manufacturers, Xumo Play appears as a default option on many brands of smart TVs.
 It’s also available as an app for both Android and iOS devices.

-XUMO joins a crowded field of streaming services that are trying to survive as ad-supported offerings in 2022.
-As part of a series on free streaming options for Team Clark, I decided to give XUMO a test drive.
+Xumo Play joins a crowded field of streaming services that are trying to survive as ad-supported offerings in 2023.
+As part of a series on free streaming options for Team Clark, I decided to give Xumo Play a test drive.

 For the purposes of this review, I downloaded the Xumo Play app on both the iOS and Roku platforms.
 This gave me an opportunity to experience both the mobile and TV versions of the service.

 Table of Contents